rpmartin/Rinstall/README.md

 ## The hard way: fast and free.

+You *might* be able to install R and Rstudio on your hard drive aka locally... traditionally about 75% of students are able to do this, but there are numerous reasons for things to not work out of the box... [if you run Windows or have a Mac](https://en.wikipedia.org/wiki/Ubuntu).
+If you do not delight in troubleshooting failed software installs, just take the easy way (above).

 **All software should be installed on your local hard drive, not on a network/cloud drive.**

 1) Follow instructions [here](https://techvidvan.com/tutorials/install-r/#install-r-windows) to install R and Rstudio.

-2) An annoying "feature" of windows10+Rstudio is that the default is to install packages on the cloud.
+2) An annoying "feature" of windows10+Rstudio is that the default is to install packages (R extensions) on the cloud.
 Here is how to fix this [Problem.](https://medium.com/@ValidScience/how-to-fix-rstudios-package-installation-on-windows-10-c1e602bf3a1f)

 3) open Rstudio.
 At the prompt > (bottom left of the IDE) type: